-10.0 Restrictions & Violations
+11.0 Restrictions & Violations

-- 10.1 Investment Restrictions.
-Notwithstanding any other provision, none of the banks or managers engaged to manage or invest State Funds may: - 10.1.1 Purchase any securities other than those expressly permitted under Sections 5.0 9.0 of these Guidelines; - 10.1.2 Make investments for the purpose of exercising control or management of an issuer; - 10.1.3 Purchase any securities on margin, except for use of short-term credit necessary for clearance of purchases and sales of portfolio securities; - 10.1.4 Make short sales of securities or maintain a short position or write, purchase or sell puts, calls, straddles, spreads or combinations thereof; - 10.1.5 Make loans to other persons, other than in connection with repurchase agreements as provided herein; - 10.1.6 Mortgage, pledge, hypothecate or in any manner transfer as security for indebtedness any securities owned or held: - 10.1.7 Invest in securities with legal or contractual restrictions on resale or for which no readily available market exists (except for repurchase agreements or variable rate master demand notes as provided herein and 144a private placements considered not to be illiquid, but, instead, readily marketable by issuing dealers);
+11.1 Investment Restrictions.
+Notwithstanding any other provision, none of the banks or managers engaged to manage or invest State Funds may:

+11.1.1 Purchase any securities other than those expressly permitted under Sections 5.0 - 10.0 of these Guidelines;

+11.1.2 Make investments for the purpose of exercising control or management of an issuer;

+11.1.3 Purchase any securities on margin, except for use of short-term credit necessary for clearance of purchases and sales of portfolio securities;

+11.1.4 Make short sales of securities or maintain a short position or write, purchase or sell puts, calls, straddles, spreads or combinations thereof;

+11.1.5 Make loans to other persons, other than in connection with repurchase agreements as provided herein;

+11.1.6 Mortgage, pledge, hypothecate or in any manner transfer as security for indebtedness any securities owned or held;

+11.1.7 Invest in securities with legal or contractual restrictions on resale or for which no readily available market exists (except for repurchase agreements or variable rate master demand notes as provided herein and, if authorized under applicable U.S. Securities and Exchange Commission rules and regulations, 144a private placements considered not to be illiquid, but, instead, readily marketable by issuing dealers);

-10.1.8 Act as an underwriter of securities on behalf of the State of Delaware; or
+11.1.8 Act as an underwriter of securities on behalf of the State of Delaware; or of such security.

-10.1.9 Buy or sell any authorized investment when it is a party or any related or affiliated party in the transaction on both sides.

-10.2 Purchases in Violation of Guidelines.
-In the event that a bank or manager purchases any security that at the time of purchase violates Sections 5.0 - 9.0, the bank or manager shall remove the security from the State's portfolio as soon as possible and will bear all costs associated with the purchase and sale of such security.
 The bank or manager shall further ensure that the State recognizes no investment gain or loss on the purchase and sale of such security and/or shall effect such transactions as shall be necessary to eliminate any such gain or loss on the books and records of the State's Account with such bank or manager.
 A bank or manager shall report immediately any such violation and the action(s) taken to correct such violation to OST.

+11.1.9 Buy or sell any authorized investment when it is a party or any related or affiliated party in the transaction on both sides.

+11.2 Purchases in Violation of Guidelines.
+In the event that a bank or manager purchases any security that at the time of purchase violates Sections 5.0 - 10.0, the bank or manager shall remove the security from the State's portfolio as soon as possible and will bear all costs associated with the purchase and sale

-10.3 Holding Impermissible Securities Following a Downgrade.
-In the event that a bank or manager holds any security that complied with Sections 5.0 - 9.0 at the time of purchase, but which ceases to qualify as a permissible investment as the result of a downgrade, the bank or investment manager shall remove the security from the State's portfolio immediately without any consideration as to the investment gains or losses occasioned thereby.
+11.3 Holding Impermissible Securities Following a Downgrade.
+In the event that a bank or manager holds any security that complied with Sections 5.0 - 10.0 at the time of purchase, but which ceases to qualify as a permissible investment as the result of a downgrade, the bank or investment manager shall remove the security from the State's portfolio immediately without any consideration as to the investment gains or losses occasioned thereby.
 In such case, the State shall bear all costs associated with the purchase and sale of such security and shall recognize any investment gain or loss on such transactions on the books and records of the State's Account with such bank or manager.
 A bank or manager shall report immediately any such violation and the action(s) taken to correct such violation to OST.